organix/uFork/ufork-wasm/awp.md

             connection.send(frame)
                 Sends a frame over the connection.
 The 'frame' is a Uint8Array.

-            connection.public_key()
+            connection.name()
-                Returns the authenticated public key of the remote party, as an OED-encodable value.
+                Returns the authenticated name of the remote party, as an OED-encodable value.

             connection.close()
                 Close the connection.